Graph-Aware Learning Rates for Decentralized Optimization: Numerical Results

 We demonstrate our step-size rule for a linear regression problem.
 Each agent holds samples generated via a linear model, $\gamma_{k,n}=h_{k,n}\transp w^o+\nu_{k,n}$ and attempts to fit a model using a least squares objective,

 The features, $h_{k,n}$, and noise, $\nu_{k,n}$, follow normal distributions.
 We demonstrate our method on an Erdős–Rényi graph with 8 agents in the over-parameterized setting.
 Each agent employs stochastic evaluations of the objective by selecting a random sample $n_i$ and computing both the objective value $\widehat{J}(\cdot)$ and its gradient $\widehat{\nabla J}_k(\cdot)$.
 We set the number of iterations in the inner loop in Algorithm~\ref{alg:gap} to $T=2$.
 Figure~\ref{fig:results} compares the proposed step-size rule with ATC-Diffusion run with the best fine-tuned step-size.
-For reference, we also include a suboptimal step size set to half the fine-tuned one.
+For reference, we also include a suboptimal step size set to half the fine-tuned one as well as the We have also adapted the backtracking rule from~\cite{kuruzov25} to ATC-diffusion to enable even comparison.
 The adaptive and fine-tuned algorithms exhibit similar performance, demonstrating the effectiveness of the proposed rule without the need for fine-tuning.
 Although the graph-aware Polyak rule requires additional computation and communication, it obviates step-size tuning, avoiding stability issues and slow convergence.
+We highlight two key observations in the work, namely that the optimal local step-size in decentralized algorithms is influenced by the network topology, and that step-size heterogeneity is not always detrimental to performance.